tongxin97/tandoop/README.md

 * Differentiate static methods in parser
 * Handle generic types
 * Handle class/method inheritance
-    - For class/type inheritance, handle matching for compound types, eg. int[], Set<String>.
+    - [DONE] For class/type inheritance, handle matching for compound types, eg. int[], Set<String>.
     - Handle method inheritance
+* Create new instances on the spot (to avoid having too many null parameters).
+* Deduplicate previous method sequences when constructing a new one.